sergeinack3/PowerERP/htdocs/custom/crmenhanced/README.md

 From your browser:

-  - Log into Powererp as a super-administrator
+  - Log into PowerERP as a super-administrator
   - Go to "Setup" -> "Modules"
   - You should now be able to find and enable the module